superchordate/rshiny-template-auth/README.md

 https://www.brycechamberlainllc.com

+## Important Notes

+* Anything in the `app/www/` folder will be publicly accessible, so take care!

 ## What is Tailwind?

 Tailwind CSS is a utility-first framework that provides low-level utility classes to build designs directly in your HTML.